SARABI MAISHA MAGIC PLUS SEASON 1 EPISODE 70

 Contrast and Black Levels

-• LG NanoCell 85T: The IPS panel has a lower native contrast ratio (~1,000:1–1,200:1), producing grayish blacks that are less ideal for dark-room viewing.
-FALD improves contrast to ~1,676:1, but light bleed persists in high-contrast scenes like Nairobi Half Life during evening viewing in Kenyan homes.
+• LG NanoCell NANO80: The NANO80’s IPS panel has a lower native contrast ratio (around 1,000:1), resulting in grayish blacks that are less ideal for dark-room viewing.
+Without full-array local dimming, it struggles to produce deep blacks, especially in high-contrast scenes.

-Winner: Samsung Crystal UHD 6-Series Ultra for its superior contrast and black levels, perfect for darker viewing environments.
+Winner: Samsung Q60C for its superior contrast and black levels, ideal for dark-room viewing.

 Brightness